 Step 2 Stretch and folds

 Simply stretch the dough, and then fold it over.
 Turn the bowl 1/4 turn and repeat.
 Do this 4-8 times until the dough is tight and will not allow you to do it any more.
-You can also watch this video to show you how.
+You can also watch this short video to show you how.
 Repeat that process every 30 minutes.

-Step 3 Long rise
+Step 3 Bulk Fermentation

 Step 4 Shape into loaves